chocolatey/choco-wiki/How To Parse PackageParameters Argument.md

 Write-Host "This would be the Chocolatey Silent Arguments: $silentArgs"
 ```

+## What does this mean?

+The Code Sample assumes that there will be no PackageParameters passed into it, as a result, we need to define a number of default values for each of the variables contained within the script.
+In this case, the ```port``` and the ```edition```.

+Once that is done, assuming that the PackageParameters contains "something", use a Regular Expression to parse each of the values into a dictionary.
+Here, we are assuming that the package parameters will come through in a pre-defined format, such as ```/Port:81 /Edition:LicenseKey```.
+Now, this format can be anything you want it to be.
+What is shown here is just **one** way of doing it.

+Having collected all the arguments into the dictionary, we can then inspect the values of each parameter that we are interested in.
+If it exists in the dictionary, replace the corresponding default value, otherwise, continue to use the default value.

+## Installing the Package
 Now, in this example, if we were to call:

 ```choco install <packageName>```